chunhoong/marvel-characters-api/README.md

    create yours by making a copy from `.env-sample`.

-4. Now you may start your development server with by running:
+4. Now you may start your development server by running:

     ```shell
     npm start